As you know the new Star Wars: Rise of the Resistance is opening tomorrow in…

 If the listed opening time for Hollywood Studios is 9:00 am, the gates may open as early as 8:30 am.
 However, the Virtual Queue for Rise of the Resistance will open at 7:00 am, BEFORE the park opens and being there isn’t necessary anymore.

 No, not at this time.
 Disney has used the virtual queue for Galaxy’s Edge in the past, but currently, guests can come and go freely from the actual land itself, and the virtual queue is only for the Rise of the Resistance ride.

 This depends on what number boarding group you have.
-If you have number 1-40 you should get called in the morning at some point.
+If you have numbers 1-40 you should get called in the morning at some point.
 Higher numbers could push you into the afternoon and evening.

-We think when used properly it is a huge time saver and a much more convenient way to ride one of the most popular attractions in theme park history, plus all the others in Hollywood Studios.
+We think when used properly it is a huge time-saver and a much more convenient way to ride one of the most popular attractions in theme park history, plus all the others in Hollywood Studios.